matestack/matestack-ui-core/docs/guides/750-cable/README.md

 ```

-Please notice that it is mandatory to use a component for each list item.
-Otherwise it wouldn't be possible to render only a new list item within the `create` action and push only that new component to the client.
+Please notice that we recommend to use a component for each list item.
+With a component for each item it is possible to easily render a new list item within the `create` action and push it to the client.
+But it is possible to also use another component or a html string.
+Any given html will be appended to the list.

 ### Prepending elements